dfilion/centos6-jenkins-ruby-docker/README.md

 - ruby-2.2.0
 - ruby-2.2.1

+As of this writing, these are also the Ruby versions supported by Puppet.

 ## Usage
 To run the latest version of the container:

-docker run -d -P dfilion/centos6-jenkins-ruby
+docker run -d -P rainingpackets/centos6-jenkins-ruby

 ## SSH access
 You can ssh into the running image using the default credentials.